Afghan war orphan remains with Marine accused of abduction

 On the other side of the globe, the Taliban issued a statement saying it “will seriously pursue this issue with American authorities so that the said child is returned to her relatives.”

 Now every night before bed, the Afghan couple scroll through an album of 117 photos of the year and half they spent raising her — a sassy child with big bright eyes, who loved to dress up in shiny colors and gold bangle bracelets.
 There’s a photo of the child wearing a black and green tunic and tiny gold sandals, nestled on the young Afghan man’s lap, smiling mischievously at the camera.
-In one video, she runs alongside the man in their old Afghan neighborhood, bouncing down the sidewalk to keep up with his stride.
+In one video, she runs alongside the man, bouncing down the sidewalk to keep up with his stride.

 They’ll soon be moving to a new two-bedroom apartment.
 There, they say, the little girl’s room will be ready for her, whenever she comes home.